Enriching continuous Lagrange finite element approximation spaces using neural networks: Enriching the finite element method with additive priors

 \subsection{Construction of the modified problem}

-In the general setting of FEM, we follow the Bobunov--Galerkin method \cite{Ern2004TheoryAP}, where the basis functions and the numerical solutions are in the same space (see \eqref{eq:approachform}, where both $u_h$ and $v_h$ are in $V_h^0$).
-As we intend to enrich the classical approximation space, we exploit the idea formalized as Petrov--Galerkin method (e.g., \cite{j2005introduction,brenner2008mathematical,demkowicz2023mathematical}), where the test and trial functions belong to different spaces.
-This approach is often used for convection-dominated problems, \cite{ALMEIDA1997291}.
-We propose to enrich the trial space using the prior $u_\theta$ such that,
+In the general setting of FEM, we follow the Bubnov--Galerkin method~\cite{Ern2004TheoryAP}, where the basis functions and the numerical solutions are in the same space (see~\eqref{eq:approachform}, where both $u_h$ and $v_h$ are in $V_h^0$).
+As we intend to enrich the classical approximation space, we exploit the idea formalized as the Petrov--Galerkin method (e.g.,~\cite{j2005introduction,brenner2008mathematical,demkowicz2023mathematical}), where the test and trial functions belong to different spaces.
+This approach is often used for convection-dominated problems, see~\cite{ALMEIDA1997291}.
+We propose to enrich the trial space using the prior $u_\theta$ by defining

 and we use the space $V_h^0$ for the test functions.
 Since we have assumed that $u_{\theta} \in H^{q+1}(\Omega)\cap H^1_0(\Omega)$,~$V_h^+$ is also a subset of $V^0$, like $V_h^0$.
-Plugging this new trial space into the approximate problem \eqref{eq:approachform}, we obtain the formulation
+Plugging this new trial space into the approximate problem~\eqref{eq:approachform}, we obtain the formulation

 which leads to the following approximation problem:

 Therefore, we obtain a classical Galerkin approximation with a modified source term.